 In the case that a physical manipulation or a physical probing attack is detected, for example by the intelligent intrinsic shield (I2), the processing of the TOE is immediately stopped and the TOE enters a secure state called security reset.
-The I2 shield is also part of the UmSLC.
 The covered security functional requirements are "Failure with preservation of secure state", FPT_FLS.1 "Failure with preservation of secure state", FPT_PHP.3 "Resistance to physical attack" and FPT_TST.2 "Subset TOE security testing".